Does my deposit need to be in an Australian bank account?

 If you can compare multiple quotes online with some of these providers then you are going to see the margin that each of them charges.
 This will give you a scope to bargain within.

-You can get even more scope to bargain if you register as a corporate customers, or business owner, as opposed to a private consumer.
+You can get even more scope to bargain if you register as a corporate customer or a business owner as opposed to a private consumer.

 How can I transfer my money?